 Over many years, NAS schools and adult services have developed a framework for understanding and responding to the needs of children and adults with an ASD.
 The acronym for this framework is SPELL (Structure, Positive, Empathy, Low arousal, Links) .
 The framework is useful for identifying underlying issues, such as the best ways to reduce the disabling effects of autism and provide a cornerstone for communication.
 It also forms the basis of all autism-specific staff training and provides an ethical basis for intervention.
 Here's how we applied this approach to the NAS website.

 We constantly work to provide a logical navigation structure for our website, to make it as easy as possible to find information.
 We also provide quick links at the bottom of every page which can be open or closed, according to the user's requirements; these provide an overview of the first and second levels of navigation.
 We also have a full site map which helps users to understand the way the site is laid out.
 This is also useful for the visually impaired, who may prefer to navigate via a map.

 We hope, where possible, to provide a positive reflection of autism and Asperger syndrome.

 We seek to provide an empathic approach to information provision.
-We have to cater for a very broad spectrum of conditions and extremely diverse audiences; from a parent whose child has just received a diagnosis and whose first language is not English (see In other languages) to very high functioning individuals who view their ASD as a positive asset.
-(See Is there a 'cure'?, where the Autistic Liberation Front and similar groups give their views on 'curing' autism.)
+We have to cater for a very broad spectrum of conditions and extremely diverse audiences; from a parent whose child has just received a diagnosis and whose first language is not English to very high functioning individuals who view their ASD as a positive asset: on our Is there a 'cure'? page, the Autistic Liberation Front and similar groups give their views on 'curing' autism.